-Careers Advisers will help students who need some tailored support to explore the training and skills necessary for the job or career which is right for them.
+Careers Advisers will help students who need some tailored support to explore the training and skills necessary for the job or career which is right for them and identify the next steps they need to take to achieve their carer goals.

-Students can speak to Kirsty Dickson, Careers Adviser, by making an appointment through their Pupil Support Leader.
-Parents are very welcome to attend these interviews with Kirsty.
+Students can speak to Kirsty Dickson or Beth Urquhart, Careers Advisers, by making an appointment through their Pupil Support Leader or emailing them directly kirsty.dickson@sds.co.uk or beth.urquhart@sds.co.uk.
+Parents are very welcome to attend these interviews.